AI-driven wide area monitoring and control of Distributed Energy Resourses (DERs)

 Solutions/Trial scenarios to address the challenges

-In this context, the Bulgarian pilot will investigate user-centric systems where fast DERs communicate directly with each other, exploring A1 network infrastructure for flexible and interoperable communication.
+In this context, the Bulgarian pilot will investigate user-centric systems where fast DERs communicate directly with each other, exploring A1 production network infrastructure for flexible and interoperable communication.
 Moreover, three main challenges of smart grids will be addressed:

 (1) enhance reliability and resilience of smart grids using distributed control system (DCS) architectures and 6G communication.
 DCS allows a decentralized decision-making in smart grids which improves grid resilience and reliability in cases of natural or man-made generated grid disturbances, by allowing the system to quickly adapt and reroute power flow such that to minimize its downtime.
 For an efficient DSC it is highly important that the 6G communication provides consistent ULL and high reliability communication performance, especially during network congestions or adverse conditions.